ZaneKhartabill/CLAMSer/README.md

 This tool was developed to aid metabolic research.
 Questions, bug reports, or feedback are welcome!

-*   Feel free to open an **Issue** on this GitHub repository for bugs or feature suggestions, many thanks.
+*   Feel free to open an **Issue** on this GitHub repository for bugs or feature suggestions.